-These lemon popsicles are a refreshing and delicious frozen treat.
-They taste like lemonade in popsicle form and have just the right balance of sweetness and tartness.
-Serve them in the summertime or whenever you’re in the mood for something cold and lemony.
+Serve these lemon ice pops on a hot day in the summertime or whenever you’re in the mood for something cold and lemony.
 They’re easy to make, budget friendly, and also happen to be vegan, paleo, and refined sugar free.

 A microplane zester works particularly well for removing just the yellow zest from the lemon, plus it does a good job of keeping the texture of the zest ultra fine, but any type of grater or citrus zester will work too.
-In a pinch you can omit the zest, but do include it if possible because it really boosts the fresh, lemony flavor of this treat.
+In a pinch you can omit the zest, but do include it if possible because it really boosts the fresh, lemony flavor of these homemade lemon popsicles.

-I sweetened these popsicles with maple syrup but you can substitute honey if you prefer.
-Or for a lower-sugar version of these lemonade popsicles, you can reduce the maple syrup to as little as 4-6 tablespoons or to taste.
+I sweetened these lemon popsicles with maple syrup but you can substitute honey if you prefer.
+I think they have the perfect balance of sweetness and tartness as is, but for a lower sugar version of these lemonade popsicles, you can reduce the maple syrup to as little as 4-6 tablespoons or to taste.

-For a creamy version of these popsicles, replace 1 cup of water with coconut milk.
+For a creamy version of this lemon popsicle recipe, replace 1 cup of water with coconut milk.

 How to make them